-If you purchase shares of Class A common stock in this offering, you will experience substantial and immediate dilution in the pro forma as adjusted net tangible book value per share of Class A common stock of \$2.98 per share as of June 30, 2017.
+If you purchase shares of Class A common stock in this offering, you will experience substantial and immediate dilution in the pro forma as adjusted net tangible book value per share of Class A common stock of \$2.37 per share as of June 30, 2017.
 Investors purchasing Class A common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share.
-As a result, investors purchasing Class A common stock in this offering will public offering price of \$8.50 per share, the midpoint of the price range on the cover page of this prospectus.
-This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased their shares of our capital stock.
-You will experience additional dilution upon exercise of options to purchase Class A common stock under our equity incentive plans or if we issue restricted stock to our employees under our equity incentive plans, and you may experience additional dilution in the future if we otherwise issue additional shares of Class A common stock.
+As a result, investors purchasing Class A common stock in this offering will pay in this offering will incur immediate dilution of \$3.23 per share.
+This dilution is due in large part to the fact that some of our earlier investors paid substantially less than the initial public offering price when they purchased their shares of our capital stock.
+You may experience additional dilution upon exercise of options to purchase Class A common stock under our equity incentive plans or if we issue restricted stock to our employees under our equity incentive plans, and you may experience additional dilution in the future if we otherwise issue additional shares of Class A common stock.